VMI Keydets football: Traditions

 After every point scored by The Keydets, the entire class of first-year Cadets (also known as Rats), runs down to the North end zone and does the same number of push-ups as the total number of points The Keydets have on the scoreboard.

 Rivalries

 The Citadel

-Arguably the school's biggest rival, The Citadel and VMI have played 80 times in a matchup known as the Military Classic of the South.
+Arguably the school's biggest rival, The Citadel and VMI have played 81 times in a matchup known as the Military Classic of the South.
 The teams first met in 1920, where VMI cruised to a 35–0 shutout win in Lynchburg.
-The most recent meeting occurred in 2024, when Citadel prevailed 13-10, their second consecutive win in the Military Classic of the South.
+The most recent meeting occurred in 2025, when Citadel prevailed 35-24, their third consecutive win in the Military Classic of the South.
 The Silver Shako (the trophy awarded to the winner) remains in the possession of The Citadel.
-Though the schools did not play in 2004 and from 2008 to 2010, the series has resumed as VMI returned to the Southern Conference in 2014.
-The Citadel has the edge in the rivalry, with 45 wins, 33 losses, and two ties as of 2024.
+Though the schools did not play in 2004 and from 2008 to 2010, the series has resumed as VMI would return to the Southern Conference in 2014.
+The Citadel has the edge in the rivalry, with 46 wins, 33 losses, and two ties as of 2025.